+Depending on the specific characteristics of a given fund and applicable laws and regulations, asset managers can then determine the appropriate structure, including:

+- the type of vehicle (e.g., authorised/public fund vs private fund, open-ended vs closed ended); - its redemption frequency (e.g., daily, weekly, monthly.); - the relevant liquidity risk management processes (including, for example, defining relevant thresholds, classifying assets into liquidity buckets, having procedures to improve their knowledge of investors' behaviours); and - other features (e.g., defining a % of highly liquid assets, a limit on illiquid assets).

-- See ICMA EFAMA Report " Managing fund liquidity risk in Europe " April 2016 "In many cases, national regulators enter into a dialogue with managers before the launch of a new product to understand the proposed fund structure, reviewing a model portfolio and discussing how the manager expects to respond in times of stressed market conditions." - In the EU, the UCITS Directive imposes a strict list of eligible assets and diversification requirements.
-It further requires that UCITS can only invest up to 10% of their assets in transferable securities or money market instruments who do not fulfil the general eligibility criteria.
-In the US, mutual funds are subject to a 15% limit on illiquid investments.
-The US SEC recently adopted new liquidity risk management rules that, among other things, enhance the definition of illiquid investments subject to the limit.
-Singapore has similar "alternative exposure limits" of 10% of NAV for investments in: - shares or securities equivalent to shares that are not listed for quotation or quoted, and have not been approved for listing for quotation or quotation, on an organised exchange; - debt securities which are undated, secured by physical commodities, listed for quotation and traded on an organised exchange; and - underlying schemes which (i) are invested in permissible investments, commodities or real estate, (ii) meets the requirements for transferable securities and (iii) has units that are listed for quotation and traded on an organised exchange.
+See ICMA - EFAMA Report " Managing fund liquidity risk in Europe " - April 2016 "In many cases, national regulators enter into a dialogue with managers before the launch of a new product to understand the proposed fund structure, reviewing a model portfolio and discussing how the manager expects to respond in times of stressed market conditions."

+In the EU, the UCITS Directive imposes a strict list of eligible assets and diversification requirements.
+It further requires that UCITS can only invest up to 10% of their assets in non-eligible assets.
+In the US, mutual funds are subject to a 15% limit on the purchases of illiquid investments.
+The US SEC recently adopted anew liquidity risk management rule that, among other things, provides a new definition of illiquid investments subject to the purchase limit.
+Singapore has similar "alternative exposure limits" of 10% of NAV for investments in:

+[•] shares or securities equivalent to shares that are not listed for quotation or quoted, and have not been approved for listing for quotation or quotation, on an organised exchange;

+[•] debt securities which are undated, secured by physical commodities, listed for quotation and traded on an organised exchange; and

+[•] underlying schemes which (i) are invested in permissible investments, commodities or real estate, (ii) meets the requirements for transferable securities and (iii) has units that are listed for quotation and traded on an organised exchange.